 3.2.
 LOGBOOKS AND LANDING MONITORING

 Raw data on catches and fishing effort were obtained from mandatory logbooks and the quota monitoring report, which is based on dockside monitoring of landings.
-The data were compiled by the Statistics Divisions of the Quebec and Gulf Regions of The Department of Fisheries and Oceans (DFO), and verified by Science Gulf Region.
+The data were compiled by the Statistics Divisions of the Quebec and Gulf Regions of the Department of Fisheries and Oceans (DFO), and verified by Science Gulf Region.
 Information on revised quotas, allocation shares, trap allocations and opening dates for the fishery per area were obtained from DFO Fishery Aquaculture and Management sector.

 The geographic distribution of fishing effort is presented as the total number of trap hauls within each 10’x10’ latitude-longitude grid, with fishing positions obtained from logbooks.